 Initial treatment is commonly conservative with over the counter anti-inflammatory medications, activity restrictions, and immobilization or bracing.
 Physical therapy is initiated to focus on quadriceps strengthening as well as hip and core mechanics.
 If your child has an injury to the articular cartilage resulting in a loose fragment within the joint, arthroscopic surgery may be recommended.
 In children with recurrent patellar dislocations, surgery may be indicated to repair medial knee structures, release tight lateral knee structures, or modify the alignment of the leg.

-Differences in adult and kids
+Differences in Adult and Kid Knee Caps

 Recurrent patellar instability occurs more commonly in children than in adults.
 This often occurs as a result of abnormal anatomy that predisposes a child to patellar dislocations.
 Unlike adults, children have open growth plates to allow for continued longitudinal growth.
 When considering surgical options for recurrent patellar instability, treatment options and timing may vary based on whether the child has open or closed growth plates.